Why You Should Be Taking Candid Photos

 Have a look at the photo below – it gives you a really good idea of what they’re doing and the mood of the day.

 6 – Shoot from the Hip

-If you’re worried about being seen taking photos of someone who may not what to have their photo taken, try shooting with your camera at hip hight.
-This gives a new, different perspective on a situation that you won’t be used to and adds to the ‘candid’ feel of the photo.
-Try using live view to compose a shot at first if you're ending up with a lot of bad photos.
+If you’re worried about being seen taking photos of someone who may not want their photo taken, try shooting with your camera at hip height.
+This gives a new and exciting perspective on a situation that you won’t be used to, also adding to the ‘candid’ feel of the shot.

 7 – Keep Quiet and Blend in

 This is especially important if you’re working on a corporate job as it’s best to go unnoticed so that you don’t distract from the main event.
 Move slowly and quietly, and blend in by wearing similar clothes to the people you will be taking photos of.